The analysis presented on the website is based on the data from newest edition (2025).

 Lung cancer (NSCLC)

-The GAP analysis for non-small cell lung cancer (NSCLC) revealed moderate limitations in access to both diagnosis and treatment
+The GAP analysis for non-small cell lung cancer (NSCLC) revealed significant limitations in access to both diagnosis and treatment.

 Read more